openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    in any other situation.

-   For example, if one value represents positive infinity, and the other represents negative infinity, then each compares equal to itself, and unequal to all other values.
+   For example, if one value represents positive infinity, and the other represents negative infinity, then each compares equal to itself and unequal to all other values.

-Based on the above presumptions, the following rules apply to integer operands, or floating-point operands other than NaN:
+Based on the above presumptions, the following rules apply to integer operands or floating-point operands other than NaN:

 -  If the value of the left-hand operand is equal to that of the right-hand